 By Jeff Harvey

-Jeff Harvey lives in San Diego CA. His work has been recently published in Stone of Madness Press, Literary Yard, Salmon Creek Journal, and elsewhere.
-Find him on Twitter @JeffHarveySD.
+Jeff Harvey lives in San Diego.
+His short fiction has appeared in Potato Soup Journal, Salmon Creek Journal, and Moonpark Review.
+Find him on Twitter @jeffharveysd.